Skip to content

 1. The string vibrates

-2. The pickup senses that movement
+2. The pickup senses it

 3. A small electrical signal is created